Fundamental analysis is a technique employed by investors and traders to assess the value of an asset.

-Fundamental analysis is the process of examining the social, political and economic indicators that might affect the price and performance of a financial asset.
+Fundamental analysis is the process of examining the social, political, and economic indicators that might affect the price and performance of a financial asset before making investment decisions.

 This investment technique can be used to research the underlying businesses that create a product or supply goods and services.

-This business research can include examining risks, current management strategies, financial statements, historical patterns of performance for products and competitors' problems to name just a few examples.
+This business research can include examining risks, current management strategies, the company's financial health, financial statements, future growth, historical patterns of performance for products, and competitors' problems to name just a few examples.

-The goal behind fundamental analysis is to determine whether or not an investment opportunity is currently overvalued or undervalued.
+The goal of fundamental analysis is to determine whether or not an investment opportunity is currently overvalued or undervalued.

-If you find that an asset you are monitoring is trading at an abnormal level and has the potential for gains from purchasing it, then fundamental analysis would be the best technique to use in order to do your research before investing.
+If you find that an asset you are monitoring is trading at an abnormal level and has the potential for gains from purchasing it, then using this type of analysis would be the best approach in order to do your research before investing.
 Although there may have been a potential gain found, remember that it could also result in a loss.

 Technical analysts look at charts of the price and volume to try and predict where prices will go in the future.
 When conducting technical analysis the fundamentals are usually ignored and instead, research is based solely on the historical price and value of an asset.